VisionEval/VisionEval-Docs/docs/05-validation.md

 * Care should be taken to match the real dollar amount of `azone_per_cap_inc.csv` and other files with dollar values to the year specified in the file to account for inflation.
 * The relative employment rate by age group by Azone can be specified to match observed differences across a metropolitan area or levels at various points of economic cycles.
 Lower employment rates, especially in certain age groups, should be reflected in `azone_relative_employment.csv`.
 The relative employment rate is relative to the average employment rate for the worker group in the PUMS data (e.g., a value of 0.5 would be entered if the employment rate for 20-29 age group in one Azone was half the employment rate for persons in that age group in the metropolitan area).
 * The `VELandUse` package also uses the PUMS data, which can be further adjusted in two ways:
   * The mix of single family versus multi-family households will reflect local patterns if PUMS data for the modeled region are used instead of the default data from Oregon.
+See the [ insert link to the build process PUMS case study]
   * The proportion of households residing in mixed-use neighborhoods within each Bzone can optionally be set in the `bzone_urban-mixed-use_prop.csv` file.
 Such adjustments are subjective, as the definition of "urban mixed-use" neighborhoods [derived from the Claritas data](https://nhts.ornl.gov/2009/pub/DerivedAddedVariables2009.pdf) in the [NHTS](https://nhts.ornl.gov/) are imprecise.

 ### Household Travel Behavior Validation